+The Board currently consists of five members, Messrs.
+Rashid and Cerny, Robert J. Cresci, Kathleen M. Griggs and Romita Shetty.
 The term of one class expires each year.
 The terms of Ms. Shetty and Mr. Cresci expire at the 2020 annual meeting; the terms of Ms. Griggs and Mr. Cerny expire at the 2021 annual meeting; and the term of Mr. Rashid expires at the 2022 annual meeting.
 Mses.
 Shetty and Griggs also serve as Series A Term Preferred Stock directors.
 Subsequently, each class of directors will stand for election at the conclusion of its respective term.
 Such classification may prevent replacement of a majority of the directors for up to a two-year period.